Herniated disc risk factors

-While there is no way to prevent the aging process, there are ways to make sure that your spine stays as healthy and as strong as possible while you age, though no regimen of diet or exercise should ever be attempted without a doctor’s supervision.
+While there is no way to stop the aging process, there are ways to keep your spine as healthy and strong as possible through the years.
+When developing a care plan to treat or prevent a herniated disc, it is important to always partner with a physician.
 Measures that can help prevent a herniated disc include:

-- Low-impact exercise – walking or swimming can strengthen back muscles without putting undue stress on the joints or intervertebral discs
+- Low-impact exercise — Walking or swimming can strengthen back muscles and the cardiovascular system without putting undue stress on joints or spinal discs.

-- Mild stretching – keeping ligaments supple means they can aid your spine’s overall flexibility
+- Mild stretching — Keeping ligaments loose improves your spine’s overall flexibility.

-If you have attempted conservative rehabilitation for your herniated disc pain, but your symptoms persist for three months or longer, your spine pain has become chronic and may require more targeted forms of treatment.
-In this case, contact Laser Spine Institute for more information about herniated disc risk factors, or for a free review of your MRI or CT scan.
+Contact Laser Spine Institute for more information about herniated disc risk factors, or for a review of your MRI or CT scan.